txavier/RobinhoodBot/BACKTEST_QUICKSTART.md

 # Backtesting Quick Start Guide

+## ⚠️ Important Note

+The backtest uses **daily closing prices** while your live bot runs **every 15 minutes**.
+This means:
+- Strategy signals (golden cross) are accurately simulated
+- Trade execution timing may differ from live trading
+- Intraday price movements are not captured

+Use for strategy validation, not exact timing prediction.
+See [BACKTESTING.md](BACKTESTING.md) for details.

 ## Installation

 No additional installation needed!
 The backtesting system uses the same dependencies as RobinhoodBot.